DebajyotiTalukder2001/CodeSpeedy-Repo/CodeSpeedy/Unemployment_Analysis/Unemployment_Analysis/Readme.txt

 Unemployment Analysis using Python:

-I have created an Application using Python and its Libraries to implement data science and machine learning concepts and analyse the unemployment rate of different states in the country of India.
+I have used Python and its Libraries to implement data science and machine learning concepts and analyse the unemployment rate of different states in the country of India.
 I have used Python Pandas, Numpy, Matplotlib, and Seaborn Libraries to implement this project.

 Technologies: